 Most men and women develop a pimple here and there.
-However, if acne breakouts are occurring on a regular basis or are leaving you with acne scars, it’s time to see Lance Henry, MD and his team at Advanced Dermatology & Skin Cancer Center.
+However, if acne breakouts are occurring on a regular basis or are leaving you with acne scars, it’s time to see the team at Advanced Dermatology & Skin Cancer Center, PLLC.
 As a leading board-certified dermatologist in Fayetteville and Bentonville, Arkansas, Dr. Henry has extensive experience in treating chronic acne issues.
 Before your next breakout starts, see what the team can do for you by booking an evaluation.
 Schedule a visit either online or over the phone.

 Acne Q & A

 Acne can be as simple as an occasional pimple or whitehead, or as complex as chronic, painful cysts or nodules.
 In any case, acne stems from blocked pores when your hair follicles fill up with oil, dead skin cells, and debris.
 You may have acne breakouts due to:

 - Excess oil production

 Medical researchers find that men and women who suffer from acne also tend to have a poor diet that’s high in carbohydrate-rich foods.
 In some cases though, you’re just more prone to breakouts because of your family history, especially if both of your parents have acne.

 When should I see a doctor for acne?